kirkhofer/data-ai/fabric/README.md

+# Fabric APIs
+There are a bunch and not one does all so hope this little notebook helps [fabric.ipynb](fabric.ipynb)

 # Automate Suspend
 I use this to shut down my capacity at a certain time to avoid budget issues 😁